neuro0x/CoinGenie-contracts/docs/src/src/CoinGenieERC20.sol/contract.CoinGenieERC20.md

 ### manualSwap

+only callable by the initial owner of the token contract.
+This is done so that you can still easily swap using Coin Genie.

 *Swaps tokens for ETH if the contract balance is greater than the max amount to swap for tax.
 Then sends the ETH to the tax wallet.*